lambdion/llulltikz/README.md

 <img src="./1.svg" align="right" />

 Ramon Llull (or Raimundus Lullius/Raymond Lully) was a 13<sup>th</sup>-century philosopher who spent his life developing a kind of theological-philosophical system based in the mathematics of combinatorics.
-This repository contains [TikZ](https://tikz.dev/) code that draws the four figures of the *Ars Brevis*, a 1290 work that reduced the elements of his system to only 9.
-I made these for a translation/edition of Umberto Eco’s *La Ricerca della Lingua Perfetta nella Cultura Europea*, and the versions in that book are unsatisfying, some parts can barely be read.
+This repository contains [TikZ](https://tikz.dev/) code that draws the four explanatory figures of the *Ars Brevis*, a 1290 work that reduced the elements of his system to only 9.
+These four figures are accompanied by a table which explains the meanings of the nine symbols (the letters B–K, omitting J).
+I made these for a translation/edition of Umberto Eco’s *La Ricerca della Lingua Perfetta nella Cultura Europea* because the graphics in that book are unsatisfying, some parts can barely be read.
 Only by comparing with other sources was I able to discern the small text.
+Therefore I created these higher-quality diagrams which can be easily used at large scales, whilst still preserving the text and layout of the versions in the book.

 # Sources